SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/Statistical_analysis_inR/README.md

          e)  A new window will open
          f)  Navigate by pressing < or > arrows.

-4) Major Contents :

-	The presentation is composed of the following sections:
+4) Major Contents :The presentation is composed of the following sections:

-	4.1) Presentation title and group/individual details [Plain text]:
+  * Presentation title and group/individual details [Plain text]:
-	4.2) RPubs link information  [RPubs link]:
+  * RPubs link information  [RPubs link]:
-	4.3) Introduction [Plain text]:
+  * Introduction [Plain text]:
-	 	- The introduction provides a brief background to the problem, defines important terms, and leads to a strong rationale.
+    * The introduction provides a brief background to the problem, defines important terms, and leads to a strong rationale.
-	4.4) Problem Statement [Plain text]:
+  * Problem Statement [Plain text]:
-		- States the overall problem/question driving the investigation.
+    * States the overall problem/question driving the investigation.
-		- Summarises how statistics is used to solve the problem or answer the business questions.
+    * Summarises how statistics is used to solve the problem or answer the business questions.
-	4.5) Data [Plain text]:
+  * Data [Plain text]:
-		- Explains how data is collected.
+    * Explains how data is collected.
 There is enough detail here so that someone else could replicate the data collection.
-		- Listing and explanation of the important variables is provided.
+    * Listing and explanation of the important variables is provided.
-	4.6) Descriptive Statistics and Visualisation [Plain text & R code & Output]:
+  * Descriptive Statistics and Visualisation [Plain text & R code & Output]:
-		- Summarisation of the important variables in the investigation is performed.
+    * Summarisation of the important variables in the investigation is performed.
-		- Uses visualisation to highlight interesting features of the data and tell the overall story.
+    * Uses visualisation to highlight interesting features of the data and tell the overall story.
-		- Explainantion of how data issues (if any), e.g. missing data and outliers are being dealt with.
+    * Explainantion of how data issues (if any), e.g. missing data and outliers are being dealt with.
-	4.7) Hypothesis Testing [Plain text & R code & Output]:
+  * Hypothesis Testing [Plain text & R code & Output]:
-		- Applying an appropriate hypothesis test for the investigation.
+    * Applying an appropriate hypothesis test for the investigation.
-		- Stating the hypotheses and checking any assumptions.
+    * Stating the hypotheses and checking any assumptions.
-		- Reporting the appropriate values and interpreting the results.
+    * Reporting the appropriate values and interpreting the results.
-	4.8) Discussion [Plain text]:
+  * Discussion [Plain text]:
-		- Discussing the major findings of the investigation.
+    * Discussing the major findings of the investigation.
-		- Discussing any strengths and limitations.
+    * Discussing any strengths and limitations.
-		- Proposing directions for future investigations.
+    * Proposing directions for future investigations.
-		- Mentioned What is the one take home message the reader should leave with?
+    * Mentioned What is the one take home message the reader should leave with?
-	4.9) References [Plain text]:
+  * References [Plain text]: